ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-developer-certification-dynamodb.md

 Atomic Counters - allows all write requests to be applied in the order they are received by incrementing or decrementing the attribute value.

-DynamoDB limits - DynamoDB limits the tables per region to 256 but this can be increased by contacting AWS.,
+DynamoDB limits - DynamoDB limits the tables per region to 256 but this can be increased by contacting AWS.
+The maximum size of a DynamoDB range primary key attribute value is 1024 bytes.